molmod/yaff/doc/ug_install.rst

 Disclaimer
 ==========

-YAFF is developed and tested in modern Linux environments.
+Yaff is developed and tested on modern Linux environments.
 The installation instructions below are given for a Linux system only.
-If you want to use YAFF on other operating systems such as Windows or OSX, you should have a minimal computer geek status to get it working.
+If you want to use Yaff on other operating systems such as Windows or OSX, you should have a minimal computer geek status to get it working.
 We are always interested in hearing from your installation adventures.